-Contact Covidien or a local Covidien representative for a Sensor Accuracy Grid listing all of the NellcorTM sensors used with the monitoring system.
+Contact Covidien or a local Covidien representative for a NellcorTM Oxygen Saturation Accuracy Specification Grid listing all of the NellcorTM sensors used with the monitoring system.
 Covidien retains a soft copy at www.covidien.com.

-Physiological conditions such as excessive patient motion, medical procedures, or external agents such as dysfunctional hemoglobin, arterial dyes, low perfusion, dark pigment, and externally applied coloring agents such as nail polish, dye, or pigmented cream may interfere with the monitoring system's ability to detect and display measurements.
+Physiological conditions such as excessive patient movement, medical procedures, or external agents such as dysfunctional hemoglobin, arterial dyes, low perfusion, dark pigment, and externally applied coloring agents such as nail polish, dye, or pigmented cream may interfere with the monitoring system's ability to detect and display measurements.